Ludwig von Mises: Economic calculation problem

+Value-neutrality (wertfreiheit)

-Mises revived and expanded the term catallactics, which originally came from the Greek word katallasso, meaning 'to exchange' or 'to reconcile'.
-Catallaxy explains prices as they are, rather than as they "should" be.
-By adopting a value-neutral stance, it does not judge whether a price is "too high" or "too low"; instead, it seeks to explain why a price exists at a particular level based on the interplay of supply and demand.
-This framework considers both the material conditions influencing the availability of goods and services (supply) and the subjective preferences, values, and willingness to pay of individuals (demand).
-Prices emerge where these factors align between buyers and sellers, reflecting the conditions for exchange at a specific time and place.
+Mises used the term "catallactics", which originally came from the Greek word katallasso, meaning 'to exchange' or 'to reconcile', to describe the theory of market exchange in economics.

+Mises emphasized that catallactics explains prices as they are, rather than as they "should" be.
+By adopting a value-neutral stance, it does not judge whether a price is "too high" or "too low", or "fair" or "unfair"; instead, it seeks to explain why a price exists at a particular level based on the interplay of supply and demand.

-By focusing on prices as they are, catallactics aimed to avoid the pitfalls of culturally or ideologically biased assumptions, where economic policies are designed around idealized notions of what "ought" to happen, (e.g. some works that aim to prescribe the economy, not just describe it:) which Mises argued carried them outside of the realm of the descriptive (or wertfrei) sciences.
+By focusing on prices as they are, catallactics aimed to avoid the pitfalls of culturally or ideologically biased assumptions, where economic policies are designed around idealized notions of what "ought" to happen, (i.e. some works that aim to prescribe the economy, not just describe it) which Mises argued carried them outside of the realm of the descriptive (or wertfrei) sciences.
+For Mises, introducing normative judgments transforms economics from a descriptive science into an ideological discourse.

-Economics is not about what ought to be, but about what is.
-It describes and analyzes the reality of human action, without imposing any personal valuations or ethical imperatives.

-For Mises, introducing normative judgments—such as declaring certain prices "fair" or "unfair"—transforms economics from a descriptive science into an ideological discourse.

-The ultimate decisions, the valuations and the choosing of ends, are beyond the scope of any science.

-This approach redefined economics not as the study of wealth or resources in the abstract, but as the analysis of voluntary exchanges of these resources within the division of labor.
-His work on catallactics became a cornerstone of Austrian economics, influencing subsequent theories on entrepreneurship, knowledge, and the limits of government intervention.

-Mises was also a forerunner in the movement to unite microeconomics and macroeconomics, arguing that macroeconomic phenomena have microeconomic foundations—nearly 50 years before this perspective was widely adopted by mainstream economics.